Mentor Teachers Information

 What is the MTeach program?

 MTeach is a collaborative program between the College of Basic and Applied Sciences and the College of Education.
-MTeach aims to prepare outstanding secondary mathematics and science teachers through a four-year program that leads to a degree in mathematics or a science and a Tennessee teaching license.
+MTeach aims to prepare outstanding secondary mathematics, agriculture and science teachers through a four-year program that leads to a degree in mathematics, agriculture, or a science and a Tennessee teaching license.
 MTeach is partnered with UTeach, a nationally recognized secondary science, math and computer science teacher preparation program from the University of Texas at Austin that began in 1997.
 The program emphasizes early and ongoing field experiences.

 Why mentor teachers?

 We depend on experienced elementary, middle school, and high school teachers to act as mentors to our students during field experiences.
 Mentor teachers open their classrooms to a pair of MTeach students, offering guidance and support as they begin to learn about classroom teaching.